 Hostels

-Hostels provide a vibrant and social environment, making it easy to meet fellow travelers and engage in shared experiences.
+Hostels can provide a vibrant and social environment, making it easy to meet fellow travelers and engage in shared experiences.

 Hostels are typically more affordable than hotels and VRBOs, making them an excellent choice for budget-conscious travelers.